BoonHeng923/Database-Encryption-Techniques/README.md

-deterministic encryption + naive (independently-sampled) decoy records, **D** deterministic encryption + generatively-produced (co-occurrence-preserving) decoy records, a secret HMAC-keyed real/decoy identification function, per-collection encryption keys, and name tokenisation — across **three NoSQL engines (MongoDB, Couchbase, Cassandra)**, replays one identical query workload against every combination, runs two leakage-abuse attacks (single-collection value recovery and cross-collection linkage recovery) against each, and reports security and performance side by side, before vs. after the solution.
+deterministic encryption + naive (independently-sampled) decoy records, **D** deterministic encryption + generatively-produced (co-occurrence-preserving) decoy records, a secret HMAC-keyed real/decoy identification function, per-collection encryption keys, and name tokenisation — in **MongoDB**, replays one identical query workload against every combination, runs two leakage-abuse attacks (single-collection value recovery and cross-collection linkage recovery) against each, and reports security and performance side by side, before vs. after the solution.

-No SQL engine is used — this is a NoSQL-only benchmark (Postgres/Phase-1 was retired).
+No SQL engine is used — this is a NoSQL-only benchmark.

 ## Project layout